-- A thing .39-inch (1 centimeter) layer of natural latex toward the middle contributes bounce.
+- A thin 0.39″ (1 cm) layer of natural latex toward the middle contributes bounce.

-- The thickest layer is a 7.87-inch (20 centimeters) layer of individually pocketed “BestRest” coils that come in two levels of resistance.
+- The thickest layer is a 7.87″ (20 cm) layer of individually pocketed “BestRest” coils that come in two levels of resistance.
 The different coil types are placed in five comfort zones to ensure the right kind of support for the right part of your body.

 - Leesa has a simpler construction than DreamCloud does.

-- On top is 2 inches of latex-like Avena foam, providing comfort and contour support.
+- On top is 2″ of latex-like Avena foam, which provides comfort and contour support.
 The foam is aerated, which allows for air to flow through it.

-- On the middle is 2 inches memory foam.
+- In the middle is 2″ memory foam.
 This layer acts as a support layer under the Avena layer and provides pressure relief for side sleepers.

-- The base layer is 6 inches of high-density foam.
+- The base layer is 6″ of high-density foam.

-- DreamCloud has coils, while Leesa is all foam.
-This could make the mattress overall more supportive for heavier sleepers.
+- DreamCloud has coils, while Leesa is all-foam.
+This could make the DreamCloud more supportive for heavier-weight sleepers.

 - DreamCloud has an especially complex construction, while Leesa has an especially simple layering of foams.

 - DreamCloud’s coils may make it a little more durable.